 Market Square & Presidential Palace

 The Presidential Palace is located on the northern side of the Market Square.
 The neoclassical building was re-designed by Carl Ludvig Engel in 1845.
 It served as the Imperial Palace for the Russian Tsars, when Finland was still part of Russia.
 Nowadays, it is the official residence of the Finnish President.

 How to get: If you’re staying anywhere in the city center, you can reach the Market Square easily by foot.
 Trams 2 and 2H stop at Kauppatori.

 At the very heart of Helsinki, the green Esplanadi Park starts from the Swedish Theater and ends to the Market Square.
 The park contains the finest hotels, designer shops and traditional cafés.
 You’ll see locals and tourists having a picnic and business men reading newspapers on the benches.
 In the summertime, Esplanadi often hosts small concerts and events.

 Senate Square & Helsinki Cathedral

 The Senate Square is located just behind the Market Square in the very central Helsinki.
 It was built during the Russian era.
 The first building to emerge on the Eastern side of the square was the Government Palace, designed by Carl Ludvig Engel and finished in 1822.
 Later, the senate of Finland was working in the same building.
 Today, it is the cabinet of the Finnish Prime Minister.

 The Helsinki Cathedral is located on the northern side of the square.
 It’s also known as the St. Nicholas church, coming from the Tsar Nicholas I, the Grand Duke of Finland, to whom the church was honored to.
 The construction was finished in 1852.

 How to get: Trams 2, 4, 5, 7 and 7H stop at Senaatintori.

 Sea cruises in Helsinki archipelago

-Taking a cruise on the archipelago is a great way to explore Helsinki’s shores and canals on a warm summer day.
+Taking a cruise on the archipelago is a great way to explore the shores and canals of Helsinki on a warm summer day.
 There are various companies organizing cruises, all with similar routes.
 The cruises last 1,5 hours, and they can be combined with a lunch or dinner on board.

 Helsinki Rock Church